-In formulating the forward-looking statements contained herein, Management has assumed that it will be successful in dealing with the effects of the COVID-19 pandemic and that business and economic conditions affecting SIR's restaurants and the Fund will return to normalcy within the medium term.
-For more information concerning the Fund's risks and uncertainties, please refer to the March 31, 2021 Annual Information Form, for the period ended December 31, 2020, which is available under the Fund's profile at www.sedar.com.
+In formulating the forward-looking statements contained herein, Management has assumed that its businesses will be able to continue to operate following the resolution of the COVID-19 pandemic and that business and economic conditions affecting SIR's restaurants and the Fund will return to normalcy within the medium term.
+However, the continuation or escalation of this public health crisis could create adverse impacts on the Fund's and SIR's workforce, supply chain and customer access and could reduce revenue for the Fund and SIR, which could have a material adverse effect on SIR's business, financial condition and results of operations.
+Management has also assumed that SIR will remain compliant in the future with, or receive waivers from, all of its financial covenants under the Credit Agreement and otherwise.
+These assumptions, although considered reasonable by Management at the time of preparation, may prove to be incorrect.
+For more information concerning the Fund's risks and uncertainties, please refer to the Fund's annual information form dated March 31, 2021 for the period ended December 31, 2020, which is available under the Fund's profile at www.sedar.com.

-All of the forward-looking statements made in this report are qualified by these cautionary statements and other cautionary statements or factors contained herein, and there can be no assurance that the actual results or developments will be realized or, even if substantially realized, that they will have the expected consequences to, or effects on, the Fund or SIR.
+All of the forward-looking statements made herein are qualified by these cautionary statements and other cautionary statements or factors contained herein, and there can be no assurance that the actual results or developments will be realized or, even if substantially realized, that they will have the expected consequences to, or effects on, the Fund or SIR.
+In particular, there can be no assurance that restaurants will be able to reopen as currently anticipated, or that current or deferred royalty payments will be able to be made as currently anticipated.
+See "Risk Factors" in the Fund's annual information form dated March 31, 2021 for the period ended December 31, 2020.